 Will I have homework?

 Yes, this is a group effort.
 I’ll do my part to make your website look professional and streamlined, but you’ll need to provide images and copy to make it sing.
-In my next blog post, I’ll outline everything you’ll need to deliver on your end.
+You can read this post to understand everything you’ll need to deliver on your end.

 What if I want to update my website after it’s built?